gleam-lang/gleam/notes/talk.md

 I've only a few definitions.
 A float and an int for numbers, a string, an identifier, an atom, an atom with quotes, and lastly whitespace.

-String use double quotes as delimiters.

-Identifiers are the names of functions or modules, and like Elixir they can include bangs and questionmarks.
-I've also borrowed the atom syntax, they start with a colon.

-On to the tokenizer rules.

 ```erlang
 Rules.